 Pursuant to subsection 11(2) of the Act, a section 11 order can compel an affiliate of a corporation in Canada, whether that affiliate is located in Canada or outside of Canada, to produce such records it has that are relevant to the inquiry.
 This section has never been judicially tested.
 For example, a Canadian subsidiary may have no legal right to require its foreign parent or other affiliates to produce such records and thus may not have the legal capacity to comply with a section 11 order of this type.

-The most effective tool the commissioner has for detecting and investigating criminal cartels is actually not provided for in the Act.
-In the early 1990s, following on the success of the United States with similar programmes, the commissioner developed an administrative program to encourage cartel participants to come forward and disclose the existence of their conspiracy and provide evidence of it in return for a recommendation to the DPP for immunity or lenient treatment.
-While the commissioner’s immunity and leniency programme does not bind the DPP, who has the exclusive authority to grant immunity from prosecution or lenient treatment, the DPP can be expected in all but the most exceptional of cases to follow the recommendation of the commissioner in this regard.
+The most effective tool the Commissioner has for detecting and investigating criminal cartels is actually not provided for in the Act.
+In the early 1990s, following on the success of the United States with similar programmes, the Commissioner developed an administrative programme to encourage cartel participants to come forward and disclose the existence of their conspiracy and provide evidence of it in return for a recommendation to the DPP for immunity or lenient treatment.
+While the Commissioner’s immunity and leniency programme does not bind the DPP, who has the exclusive authority to grant immunity from prosecution or lenient treatment, the DPP can be expected in all but the most exceptional of cases to follow the recommendation of the Commissioner in this regard.

-The grand prize of immunity is available only where the commissioner is either unaware of the offence or is aware of the offence but there is not sufficient evidence to warrant a referral for prosecution to the DPP and, in both cases, the corporation or the individual is the first to come forward in Canada and request immunity.
-If the DPP, on the recommendation of the commissioner, decides to agree to grant immunity from prosecution, that immunity will normally cover not only the corporation but also its current officers, directors and employees.
-Former officers, directors and employees typically also receive immunity but such a determination will be made on a case-by-case basis.
+Immunity is available only where the Commissioner is either unaware of the offence or is aware of the offence but there is not sufficient evidence to warrant a referral for prosecution to the DPP and, in both cases, the corporation or the individual is the first to come forward in Canada and request immunity.
+Being the ‘first in’ is therefore essential to obtain immunity.
+If the DPP, on the recommendation of the Commissioner, decides to agree to grant immunity from prosecution, that immunity will normally cover not only the corporation but also its current officers, directors and employees.
+Former officers, directors and employees typically also receive immunity, but such a determination will be made on a case-by-case basis.

 In order to qualify for immunity, the applicant must meet the following conditions: